Green Line (Luas): Southern section

 Between Harcourt Street and Charlemont, the Green Line takes a large loop east around buildings which did not exist between 1859 and 1959.
 As such, there is no train bridge on Adelaide Road for the current line, as there had been for the Harcourt Street Line, but rather the current line travels on Adelaide Road to Charlemont.

 The line then follows the old alignment of the Harcourt Street line from Charlemont station as far as Blackthorn Avenue where the line runs slightly south of the old line before reaching the current Sandyford stop (known as "Stillorgan" on the Harcourt Street line).
 After Sandyford the line detours over the Leopardstown Road/Brewery Road junction so as to run west around the Leopardstown Racecourse before rejoining the original alignment just north of Carrickmines.
 The Harcourt Street line had run around the eastern edge of the racecourse, via Silverpark.
 Remnants of the old Foxrock Station are visible at the back of The Hedgerows in Foxrock.
-The route deviation was seemingly intended to serve the new properties that would have been built during the "Celtic Tiger" boom, before the Extension was open.
+The route deviation was seemingly intended to serve the new properties that would have been built during the "Celtic Tiger" boom, before the extension was open.

-After this detour around Leopardstown Racecourse, the current line runs roughly along the original alignment with some minor detours, particularly prevalent at Laughanstown and the line terminates a few yards south of where the line ran which is now being developed into the area of Cherrywood.
+After this detour around Leopardstown Racecourse, the current line runs roughly along the original alignment with some minor detours, particularly prevalent at Laughanstown.
+The line terminates a few yards south of the Harcour Street line alignment in the developing area of Cherrywood.

-The Carrickmines/Bride's Glen section was also intended to have terminated into what should have a "Celtic Tiger" town centre, similar to the Tallaght area stops, until the Line B2 extension to Fassaroe/Bray was built.
-This is why, as of 2018, this end of the Green Line seemingly goes through fields to the middle of a construction site, as nearly all the property that was intended to be serviced by the line, was never built.
-This is also why there were unused "Ghost" stops built surrounding Carrickmines, to serve these unbuilt areas.

 There are some other cosmetic differences between the Harcourt Street Line and the current Green Line, such as the positioning of the Ranelagh stop.
 The location of Ranelagh on the former line was at the current Beechwood stop.
-The old Ranelagh stop was the last stop on the old line before the train reached the city.
+The old Ranelagh stop, named Rathmines and Ranelagh, was the last stop on the old line before the train reached the city.